slarmoo/.github/profile/essentials/gitHub/gitHub.md

 ## Making changes

 You can now make changes to the files in the repository and commit those changes.
-As you create new commits you want to push those changes back up to the GitHub clone of the repository so that the repositories are are in sync with each other.
+As you create new commits on your local clone, you want to push those changes back up to the GitHub clone of the repository so that the repositories are in sync with each other.
 This is done with the `push` Git command.
 Once you have pushed the new commits then your peers who have cloned the repository can pull the commits down using the `pull` Git command.

 ![GitHub pull](essentialsGitHubPull.jpg)